eleda77/eleda77.github.io/docs/vocab_list.md

 **cochineal** - a scarlet dye used chiefly for coloring food

+**contraindication** - a specific situation in which a medicine, procedure, or surgery should not be used because it may be harmful to the person

 **contumacious** - refusing to obey or respect the law in a way that shows contempt

 **convolve** - to roll or wind together; coil; twist

-**corruscate** -  to give off or reflect light in bright beams or flashes, sparkle
+**coruscate** -  to give off or reflect light in bright beams or flashes, sparkle

 **cresset** - a metal container of oil, grease, wood, or coal set alight for illumination and typically mounted on a pole.

+**cruet** - a small container or set of containers for salt, pepper, oil, or vinegar for use at a dining table; also used for wine/water in celebration of the Eucharist
 ### D {#header-title-4}

 **declaim** - utter or deliver words or a speech in a rhetorical or impassioned way, as if to an audience